The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 We pursue forgotten passions and choose healthier foods.

 This cycle appears wherever a system maintains a "self" across time.
-From cellular metabolism to cultural evolution, this four-phase pattern describes how living systems metabolize disruption and emerge changed.
+This four-phase pattern describes how living systems process disruption and emerge changed.
+From cellular metabolism to cultural evolution.

-Healthy systems like a resilient mind, a robust forest, and an adaptive society, aren’t unbreakable.
+Healthy systems aren’t unbreakable.
 They too break open and re-form.
 The key is that, rather than resisting it, they adapt.

 Your pain’s a sign that you’re still in process.
-You’re following the ancient, universal protocol for staying alive in a changing world.
+You’re following an ancient protocol for staying alive in a changing world.
 And speaking the natural tongue of resilience, even if you can’t yet hear the words.

 Three Proofs of the Grammar